TAPIT08/CALI_WEB_CLOUD/README.md

 2. Upload the repo (ZIP deployment or CI pipeline) with the `weights/` directory intact.
 3. Set the startup command to `uvicorn src.server.app:app --host 0.0.0.0 --port 8000`.
 4. Configure application settings for camera access or route to a network video stream as needed.

+### Streamlit Cloud

+Deploy the Streamlit UI on Streamlit Cloud:
+- Set the entry point to `streamlit_app.py`.
+- Ensure `requirements.txt` includes `streamlit` (already added).
+- Provide access to `weights/yolov8n-exercise.pt` (upload, or download at startup using secrets).

 ## Configuration Highlights
 - Exercise heuristics are defined in `configs/exercise_levels.yaml`.